supershaneski/callcenter-simulator/README.md

 The application supports Japanese language settings. (日本語対応)

-> Please note that this is an ongoing development...
+For chat messaging, you can always use Japanese or any languages.
+However, for voice call, you need to set the language setting before using Japanese because I need to set the voice in Speech Synthesis API.

 ## How to Use Customer Support

-* **Select Type of Inquiry**
+### **Select Type of Inquiry**

 Normally, you want to find out what the user wants from the beginning.
 You can then use this to customize the initial message and the prompt.

 ![Select Type of Inquiry](./docs/screenshot1.jpeg "Select Type of Inquiry")

-* **Select Mode**
+### **Select Mode**

 Select Voice Call or Chat support

 ![Select Mode](./docs/screenshot2.jpeg "Select Mode")

-* **Voice Call**
+### **Voice Call**

 Using [Whisper API](https://platform.openai.com/docs/guides/speech-to-text) to transcribe speech to text and [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) for text to speech operations.

 ![Voice call](./docs/screenshot12.jpeg "Voice call")

 Currently, I set recording only after the message from the chatbot has finished being spoken by Speech API.
-This is only for testing the feasibility of using ***real time*** voice call.
+This is only for testing the feasibility of using ***real time*** voice call communication and limit using transcription API.
 In actual situation, this restriction should be removed.

+Voice recording begins only after it detected sound.
+The minimum threshold is controlled by the variable [minDecibels](https://developer.mozilla.org/en-US/docs/Web/API/AnalyserNode/minDecibels).
+Please note that the value is in negative.
+I set loudest possible to -10dB, so set the value lower to prevent throwing exception.
+The default value is -60dB which makes it sensitive to background noise.
+Set it to -45dB to trigger recording only with audible speech.

+Audio data recording will continue as long as sound is detected.
+When sound is not detected, the app will wait for 2500 ms before it sends the data to the backend.
+It is said that in human speech, the minimum interval for sentence is 2 seconds.
+You can control this by editing `maxPause` variable if you do not want to wait that long.

-* **Chat Interface**
+### **Chat Interface**

 ![Chat Interface](./docs/screenshot3.jpeg "Chat Interface")

 I added a function wherein I show a button to close session when the AI determined that the session has ended.
 However, the user can still continue to chat if they want.
 I made this just to show that automatically detecting when the session ends is possible.
 Of course, we can also add timer or message count to limit interaction.

-* **Customer Rating**
+### **Customer Rating**

 ![Customer Rating](./docs/screenshot4.jpeg "Customer Rating")

 A rating interface for the user is shown when the session is closed.
 This is used for later evaluation of the session.

 For this demo, I only save the session data when you close the session.
 But in normal operation, this should be done when the session starts.

 ## Using Japanese Language Setting